 Instruction will be delivered through coursework encompassing multiple formats, including lectures, seminars, design studios, lab, outdoor fieldwork, and independent study.
 Instruction will include both conceptual and theoretical content, as well as practical experience.
 Fieldwork will be a significant component of the students' learning experience, and some coursework may require students to undertake off-campus study.
 During the third semester, students will have an opportunity to synthesize their cultural landscape management knowledge and skills by engaging in problem-solving in a sustainability design studio context.
-During their final semester, students will complete a capstone practicum project under the direction of one or more CED faculty members.
+During their final semester, students will complete a research thesis under the direction of a CED faculty advisor and a reading committee composed of another CED faculty member, a non-CED UGA faculty member, and an outside professional.